jammastergirish/BuildAnLLM/README.md

 I'm incredibly grateful to all those from whom I learned and borrowed ideas (see [Resources](#resources)).
 I hope others find this repository helpful!

-_(This repository is a work in progress.
-Comments, corrections, and pull requests are very welcome.
-Currently, it serves a decoder-only architecture (like GPT, LLaMA, OLMo) and includes Mixture of Experts (MoE) architectures (like DeepSeek-V2 and Mixtral).
+_(Comments, corrections, and pull requests are very welcome.
+Currently, this repository serves a decoder-only architecture (like GPT, LLaMA, OLMo) and includes Mixture of Experts (MoE) architectures (like DeepSeek-V2 and Mixtral).
 It does not include encoder-only models (like BERT) or encoder-decoder models (like T5).
 It includes pre-training and supervised fine-tuning (SFT), but not yet RLHF or other advanced fine-tuning techniques.)_

 ## Quickstart ##